 Easement sites shown in early deposited plans

-Section 88B Conveyancing Act 1919 commenced in 1964 and enabled new easements to be created on registration of the plan.
+Section 88B Conveyancing Act 1919 commenced in 1964 and enabled new easements to be created on registration of a plan.
 Prior to 1964 many older deposited plans also included easement sites.
 These easements have often not been subsequently created by the registration of an appropriate dealing.

 Plans registered prior to 1920

-• showed the site of the easement in the diagram (normally in blue colour) with a notation eg 'Right of Drainage 4 ft wide', and
+• showed the site of the easement in the diagram (normally in blue colour) with a notation e.g. 'Right of drainage 4 ft wide', and

-This certificate of title is issued subject to the Right of Drainage shown on DP............ and coloured blue in the plan hereon.
+This Certificate of Title is issued subject to the Right of drainage shown on DP............ and coloured blue in the plan hereon.

 If a notification referring to the easement site is not endorsed on the current title a surveyor should only show the site of the easement on a new deposited plan if it can be ascertained that:

-• the first transfer to issue off the original plan for the subject land was, in fact, subject to the easement, and
+• the first transfer to issue off the original plan for the subject land was, in fact, subject to the easement and

 • that the easement has not been released.

-Plans registered between 1 January 1920 and 15 June 1964
+Plans registered on and from 1 July 1920 and before 15 June 1964

-The site of the easement was usually shown on the face of the plan as eg:
+The site of the easement was usually shown on the face of the plan as e.g.:

-Site of Proposed Drainage Easement ...
+Site of Proposed drainage easement ...
 Wide

-Section 196(11) Conveyancing Act 1919 (repealed by the Local Government and Conveyancing (Amendment) Act 1964) commenced on 1 January 1931 and provided that where it was stated in a plan that an easement was intended to be created as appurtenant to a road provided therein, then the easement would vest with the road on registration of the plan.
-A new easement was created in this manner if:
+Section 196(11) Conveyancing Act 1919 (repealed by the Local Government and Conveyancing (Amendment) Act 1964) commenced on 1 January 1931 and provided that where it was stated in a plan that an easement was intended to be created as appurtenant to a road provided in that plan, then the easement would vest with the road on registration of the plan.

-• registration of the plan effected a vesting in the council of a new public road, and
+• registration of the plan effected a vesting in the council of a new public road and

 • the plan bore a statement of intention to create an easement appurtenant to that new road.

-A notification of the easement was then recorded on the new certificate of title for the servient tenement:
+A notification of the easement was then recorded on the new Certificate of Title for the servient tenement:

 DP ........
-Easement to Drain Water .........
+Easement to drain water .........
 Wide

-Note This provision only applied to new roads in a plan of subdivision, not road widening.
+NOTE: This provision only applied to new roads in a plan of subdivision, not road widening.